 Gaff the fish before lifting aboard, as many a good saltwater fish is lost at this stage as the hooks straighten out, lines break or the traces are severed.
 You lose a good and expensive lure as well.
 When you land your catch, use a net, as so many fish lost when hauling straight on board, then promptly dispatch the victim between the eyes with something heavy and blunt, I use a winch handle, and then bleed the fish straight away.
 This is done by cutting either under or behind the gills.
 Stand and have your picture taken with the fish for the album and then bleed, fillet and put straight on ice or in the frig.
 Failure to do this will mean rapid softening and discoloration of the flesh, which is a waste after all the effort and expense.

 For every saltwater fish there are several lures.
 There are many brands of lures, some prefer spoons and similar or more lifelike lures that imitate saltwater fish movement and colors.
 The best lures to use varies, I use squid types, with lots of color and bubble creation, also I use either as a leader or as the lure, a flying fish.
 The flying fish skips across the water like the real prey that many tropical pelagic saltwater fish subsist on, as a leader I place one about 6-8 feet up from another smaller different lure.
 The fish are attracted to the skipping flying fish, and then hone in on the smaller lure.
-Best fishing advice from fishing and boats.
+Always more great yacht fishing advice.
+Best advice on how to cook seafood.